yurii-github/my-library/README.md

 ## Requirements

 - PHP 7.2+
-- Sqlite or MySQL database
+- SQLite or MySQL database
-- Internet connection (js/css comes from CDN networks, so if you want to work offline you should check code at /app/assets/*)
+- Internet connection (JS/CSS comes from CDN networks, so if you want to work offline you should check code at /app/assets/*)

 ## Setup